piettetech/OSBH/README.md

 The application can be found under the Spark Web IDE as "OSBH"

 ```
-Login to your Spark accuont at www.spark.io/build
+Login to your Spark account at www.spark.io/build
 Select "Libraries"
 Select "OSBH"
   NOTE: app-osbh.ino will be the first in the list